 In a notoriously expensive territory, Moorea Island stands out as a beacon of hope to budget travellers.
 It’s only a short ferry ride from Tahiti, and in many ways is just like a cheaper version of its larger cousin.
 The hotels offer the same gorgeous views, and there are some great hikes right into the center.

-Moorea Island is also a must-visit for surfers; Haapiti is an especially popular hotspot in the north of the island.
+Moorea Island is also a must-visit for surfers, hikers and outdoor enthusiasts; Haapiti is an especially popular hotspot in the north of the island.
 You’ll need to have some experience to catch these waves, however.

 Peaceful Bungalow in Moorea Island: Cocoon Vanh